azureautomation/Create-Automation-Linux-HybridWorker/README.md

-# Create-Automation-Linx-HybridWorker
+# Create-Automation-Linux-HybridWorker
 This runbook aids users in Creating Linux User Hybrid workers.
-This script must be executed on a Run As Enabled Automation Account only.
+This script must be executed on a Identity Enabled Automation Account only.